GitArika/react-todo-list/README.md

 ## Credits

-Application code template from rocketseat.
+Application code template is original from rocketseat and refacted by Ariel Evangelista.